Thermodynamic Recycling of Algorithmic Failure Branches: Quantum-Computer Demonstration with Quantum Error Correction: Abstract

 \section{Abstract}

-Branch selection, including postselection, is a standard method for implementing nonunitary transformations in quantum algorithms.
-Conventionally, states associated with unsuccessful branches are discarded and treated as useless.
-Here we propose a generic framework that reuses these failure branches as thermodynamic resources.
-The central element is an athermal bath that is naturally generated during the reset of a failure branch.
-By coupling this bath to a target system prior to relaxation, useful thermodynamic tasks can be performed, enabling performance beyond conventional thermodynamic limits.
-As an application, we analyze information erasure and derive the resulting gain analytically.
-We further demonstrate the framework by implementing the Harrow--Hassidim--Lloyd algorithm on IBM's superconducting quantum processor.
+Thermodynamic trade-off relations dictate fundamental limits on the performance of thermodynamic tasks through costs such as heat dissipation.
+Here, we propose a framework called thermodynamic recycling to circumvent these limits in quantum processors by exploiting failure branches of quantum algorithms, which are usually discarded.
+The key component is an athermal bath naturally generated during the resetting of a failure branch.
+By coupling this bath to a target system prior to relaxation, thermodynamic tasks can be performed beyond conventional thermodynamic limits.
+We apply this framework to information erasure and derive the reduction in heat dissipation analytically.
+As a demonstration, we implement our framework on IBM's superconducting quantum processor by combining the Harrow--Hassidim--Lloyd algorithm with three-qubit quantum error correction, thereby reducing the heat dissipated in erasing syndrome information.
 Despite substantial noise and errors in current hardware, our method achieves erasure with heat dissipation below the Landauer limit.
-These results establish a practical connection between quantum computing and quantum thermodynamics and suggest a route toward reducing thermodynamic costs in future large-scale quantum computers.
+This work establishes an operational connection between quantum computing and quantum thermodynamics for resource-efficient quantum computation.